Unarmed vs Armed Bodyguards and Executive Protection Australia, Asia, and Beyond – let’s discuss.

 Executive Protection Overview (very brief!)

-Considerable training and education is spent in producing a professional Executive Protection Operative.
+Considerable training and education are spent in producing a professional Executive Protection Operative.
 One of the major differences between a security guard and an EPO is that EPOs approach threats proactively and use strategic planning and analysis to keep their clients safe.
 There is a lot of advanced work and preparation involved, as well as in-depth planning.
-Advanced preparation analyses all aspects of a journey, identifies any possible risks to manage/ mitigate, and implements procedures to address them.
+Advanced preparation analyses all aspects of a journey, identify any possible risks to manage/ mitigate and implements procedures to address them.

 Armed EP, while necessary in certain high-risk situations, and certain countries, is not necessarily always required, and is, in many places, impossible.

 Almost all countries have laws against private individuals carrying weapons.
 For example, Australia, UK, China, and Japan, have very restrictive laws against carrying a concealed weapons.
 Within Executive Protection Australia it is not currently legal to conduct armed CPP/EP.
 Current legislation Weapons Regulation 2016 (section 64) allows for the protection of assets and cash in transit (or at least the self-defence of the security officer), however; does not allow for the protection of a principal.

 This is a matter which is continually addressed by professionals within the Australian security industry, but to date, limited progress has been made to rectify it.
 Many states in the USA prohibit concealed weapons unless you are a former U.S. law enforcement agent, or you apply for a licence and complete regular refresher training.
 Further, each country has import, purchasing, and licencing restrictions.